ExaScience/elprep/README.md

 	samtools view -h input.bam /dev/stdout | elprep /dev/stdin /dev/stdout | samtools view -b -o output.bam /dev/stdin

 elPrep may pass additional parameters to SAMtools which are not shown above, for example for setting the number of compression threads.
 You are, of course, free to specify the SAMtools commands for .bam/.cram conversion manually in your own scripts.
+The elPrep download includes the Python scripts elprep\_io\_wrapper.py and elprep.py that illustrate how to do this.

 ### .cram Conversion Options